-Back in the late 1980’s, the term safe sex became a mantra to get gay males to use condoms each and every time we had sex.
-This was under the belief that latex would protect us and our partners from a deadly illness that was killing off members of our community.
-There was no cure or treatment for AIDS, so prevention was the most important step one could take to keep themselves safe from infection.
+In the late 1980s, the term safe sex became a mantra to get gay males to use condoms every time we had sex.
+This was under the belief that latex would protect our partners and us from a deadly illness that was killing off members of our community.
+There was no cure or treatment for AIDS, so prevention was the most crucial step one could take to keep themselves safe from infection.

-Let’s take a look at the current promoted methods of HIV prevention, so that we can evaluate their effectiveness for gay males, anal sex and our reality.
-What we hope you will do is take in all of this information, which is based on facts and science, and decide for yourself which methods work best for you and your real sexual life.
-These are personal decisions and do not need to be approved by your friends, or family because they don’t know everything about your sexual life and what you are capable of handling.
+Let’s look at the current promoted methods of HIV prevention so that we can evaluate their effectiveness for gay males, anal sex, and our reality.
+We hope you will take in all of this information based on facts and science and decide for yourself which methods work best for you and your real sexual life.
+These are personal decisions and do not need to be approved by your friends or family because they don’t know everything about your sexual life and what you can handle.
 What safer sex means has changed, and so should you.

-PrEP is for those guys that are known to be HIV negative, and generally considered to be in a “high risk group for HIV infection”, as defined by the CDC.
-This is a very large net that includes all sexually active gay males.
-Unless you practice an abstinence only policy, PrEP is a possible medication for you.
+PrEP is for those known to be HIV-negative and generally considered to be in a “high-risk group for HIV infection,” as defined by the CDC.
+This is a vast net that includes all sexually active gay males.
+PrEP is a possible medication for you unless you practice an abstinence-only policy.
 Contrary to much of the (mis)information published about PrEP on the web and in the media, we at GMJ believe that the final decision about this medication should be made by you alone, with the support of your treating physician.
 We can not say this enough.

 Researchers estimate that PrEP reduces the risk of HIV by at least 99 percent when taken daily as prescribed.
 In fact, due to a high level of “dosing forgiveness,” taking just four tablets per week still likely confers maximum protection.

 “Based on the findings in this study, the researchers estimate that taking Truvada four or more days a week is 100 percent effective at preventing HIV.
-The combined estimate range of four to six days a week dosing and daily dosing is 86 percent to 100 percent efficacy.
-That means that, according to this trial, four or more days a week of PrEP reduces the risk of contracting HIV by at least 86 percent, but that figure may indeed be as high as 100 percent.
+The combined estimated range of four to six days a week dosing and daily dosing is 86 percent to 100 percent efficacy.
+According to this trial, four or more days a week of PrEP reduces the risk of contracting HIV by at least 86 percent, but that figure may indeed be as high as 100 percent.

-By comparison, the original iPrEx study showed a 92 percent risk reduction among those who had any Truvada in their systems, with an estimate range of 40 to 99 percent efficacy.
-A subsequent study of the iPrEx data used statistical modeling to estimate that four doses a week reduced the risk of HIV by 95 percent, with a 90 percent to more than 99 percent estimate range, and that daily dosing reduced the risk by 99 percent, with an estimate range of 96 to more than 99 percent.”
+By comparison, the original iPrEx study showed a 92 percent risk reduction among those who had any Truvada in their systems, with an estimated 40 to 99 percent efficacy range.
+A subsequent study of the iPrEx data used statistical modeling to estimate that four doses a week reduced the risk of HIV by 95 percent, with a 90 percent to more than 99 percent estimate range, and that daily dosing reduced the risk by 99 percent, with an estimated range of 96 to more than 99 percent.”

-At this time, of the 100s of thousands of daily users around the world, for over 6 years, only seven people have contracted HIV while using PrEP; due to a genetic concern or user error.
+Currently, of the 100s of thousands of daily users around the world, for over six years, only seven people have contracted HIV while using PrEP; due to a genetic concern or user error.

 PrEP and other STD/STIs

-PrEP does not protect against any other sexually transmitted infections or diseases besides HIV.
+PrEP does not protect against sexually transmitted infections or diseases besides HIV.